Helen Porter: Education

 After her early home education, Porter matriculated at Clifton High School for Girls in 1906, at six years old.
 She graduated from the school in 1917 with high achievement in all subjects.
 At thirteen, she became interested in the sciences thanks to an influential teacher.
-She matriculated at Bedford College, the women's subsidiary of London University, where she studied chemistry, physics, and mathematics and earned degrees in physics and chemistry, both with honours.
+She matriculated at Bedford College, the women's college of London University, where she studied chemistry, physics, and mathematics and earned degrees in physics and chemistry, both with honours.
 Porter then earned her D.Sc. from London University in 1932 and received a diploma from Imperial College London.
 To bolster her later work in biology and biochemistry, Porter attended Birkbeck College and Chelsea Polytechnical College.